bomonike/bomonike.github.io/anthropic-claude.md

    System Overhead: The system prompt and tools reserve almost 20k tokens (~10%).

-   The more MCP servers are used, the more "MCP Tools" tokens are used.
+   The more <a href="#MCP">MCP</a> servers are used, the more "MCP Tools" tokens are used.
 Each tool within an MCP server consumes token before it even starts.
 Each of several tools are usually a part of each MCP server.
 For example, Notion has a tool for
       * create-pages
       * create-comment
       * update-page